-It is sometimes argued that scepticism about external validity is simply 'a version of David Hume's justly famous demonstration of the lack of a rational basis for induction' (Banerjee 2005).
+It is sometimes argued that skepticism about generalizability is simply "a version of David Hume's famous demonstration of the lack of a rational basis for induction" (Banerjee 2005, p.
+4341).
 But what is going on here is often a good deal more mundane.
-Worrall (2007: 995) responds to the same argument with the following:

-One example is the drug benoxaprophen (trade name: Opren), a nonsteroidal inflammatory treatment for arthritis and musculo-skeletal pain.
+Worrall (2007, p.
+995) responds to the same argument with the following: "One example is the drug benoxaprophen (trade name: Opren), a nonsteroidal inflammatory treatment for arthritis and musculo-skeletal pain.
 This passed RCTs (explicitly restricted to 18 to 65 year olds) with flying colours.
 It is however a fact that musculo-skeletal pain predominately afflicts the elderly.
-It turned out, when the (on average older) 'target population' were given Opren, there were a significant number of deaths from hepato-renal failure and the drug was withdrawn.
+It turned out, when the (on average older) 'target population' were given Opren, there were a significant number of deaths from hepato-renal failure and the drug was withdrawn."

-In the same way, an educational protocol that was successful when randomised across villages in India holds many things constant that would not be constant if the programme were transported to Guatemala or Vietnam.
-These examples demonstrate a failure to control for relevant factors, not the impossibility of induction.
+In the same way, an educational protocol that was successful when randomized across villages in India holds many things constant that would not be constant if the program were transported to Guatemala or Vietnam, even as a randomized controlled trial, let alone when enacted into policy (Cartwright 2010).
+These examples demonstrate a failure to control for relevant factors or nonrandom participation in the trial, not the general impossibility of induction.
+RCTs, like nonexperimental results, cannot automatically be extrapolated outside the context in which they were obtained.